ansibleguy/collection_nftables/docs/source/modules/table.rst

 Changes on existing tables must be enforced using the 'force' parameter.

-**Be aware**: If a table changed it needs to be removed and re-added to apply those changes! **All of its chains and rules are be dropped!**
+**Be aware**: If a table changed it needs to be removed and re-added to apply those changes! **All of its chains and rules are dropped!**

 ----